It’s a concern I often hear – is my dog too old to walk? Should I stop walking my senior dog?

 You can’t judge by age because there are plenty of dogs who are “technically” seniors, but they’re just as energetic and ready to go as they were in their younger years.

-It’s also better to take shorter, more frequent walks than one long walk a day.
+Taking shorter, more frequent walks is better than one long walk a day.
 It staves off boredom, provides him with stimulation, and breaks up the day.